-Competition isn't only getting a mate, it's about keeping the mate, too.
+Competition isn't only about getting a mate.
+It's about keeping the mate, too.

 A week ago, fellow PT blogger Mark White wrote a post about the fact that "there are valuable insights that can be gleaned from basic economic principles applied to situations usually not regarded as economic in nature, especially marriage, family — and dating."
 To illustrate his point, he mentioned a post I had written about women's competition for "good men."
 He proposes that this competition could be seen as an application of the prisoner's dilemma (which he nicely describes).

 Using the prisoner's dilemma, he shows that when women collectively spend resources, including time, money, and energy, in competing for the same good men, they are losing out collectively.
 As Dr. White states, reaching a collective effort so that all women stop competing would be difficult to obtain — to put it mildly.
 He suggests that an individual woman might find a way around this problem by broadening their views of what "good men" are, and indeed, that is a good solution.

 Although there have been many successful (or at least profitable) books written about how to tell if someone is, or is not, romantically or sexually interested in oneself, I think we are all quite smart about mating.
 Mating is one of our core motivations, and we must be intelligent about it.
 I personally think these books address our confidence — they hold our hands in helping us pay attention to things we already know, but that's another blog post for another day.

 Over the past decade or so, I've explored the various ways that women, and to a lesser extent, men, compete against same-sex rivals for mates.
 Much of this competition is unconscious, and some of it can be disguised under the context of doing something else.